 I learned about photography from my dad.
 He took me on hikes with his vest pockets full of camera lenses.
-At the end of the day, I’d stand next to him in our basement darkroom as he and chemistry made images appear on paper.
+Then I’d stand next to him in our basement darkroom as he and chemistry made images appear on paper.
 I found grace in documenting nature.

-After graduating from Kenyon College in 1988 with a B.S. in Psychology and Music, I pursued the performing arts in NYC before returning to my hometown of Cumberland, Maryland, in 1993.
-Here, I received a B.F.A from Frostburg State University in Photography, Printmaking and K-12 Art Education and have taught Visual and Performing Arts in both public and private schools for 25 years while being active in the arts community.
-Today my full-time focus is Fine Art Wildlife Macro Photography and working on my backyard native garden project, now a certified wildlife habitat.
+After graduating from Kenyon College in 1988 with a B.S. in Psychology and Music, I pursued the performing arts in NYC before returning to my hometown of Cumberland, Maryland.
+In 1995, I received a B.F.A from Frostburg State University in Photography, Printmaking and K-12 Art Education and have taught Visual and Performing Arts in both public and private schools for 25 years while being active in the arts and wildlife conservation communities.

 Portraits courtesy of Steven Fiscus